songyanghan/starter-academic/content/home/experience.md

   date_end: '2023-05-08'
   description: |2-

-      * Design a safe and scalable multi-agent reinforcement learning  framework for the behavior planning and control of connected autonomous vehicles to improve traffic efficiency and safety.
+      * Designed a safe and scalable multi-agent reinforcement learning  framework for the behavior planning and control of connected autonomous vehicles to improve traffic efficiency and safety.
-      * Propose a stable and efficient reward reallocation algorithm to motivate cooperation for multi-agent reinforcement learning assuming all agents are self-interested.
+      * Proposed a stable and efficient reward reallocation algorithm to motivate cooperation for multi-agent reinforcement learning assuming all agents are self-interested.
-      * Study the fundamental properties of the robust multi-agent reinforcement learning under adversarial state perturbations and propose a new objective and an algorithm to learn robust policy.
+      * Studied the fundamental properties of the robust multi-agent reinforcement learning under adversarial state perturbations and proposed a new objective and an algorithm to learn robust policy.

 - title: Research intern
   company: Baidu USA